Breword/tmux/Advanced-Use.md

 - `WheelUpStatusLeft` for mouse wheel up on the left of the status line

-Terminals only support three buttons.
+Terminals only support three buttons and the mouse wheel.

 The possible mouse events are: